 Thankfully, the boom of the retro motorcycle has seen many of the major biker gear manufacturers producing retro open faced helmets to meet the needs of those buying modern classic machines so we have plenty to choose from.

 Below is the shortlist of 5 of the best open faced helmets I found while looking to buy something that was in keeping with the styling of my retro motorcycle, a Triumph Bobber.

-I’m not going to get into the open faced helmet v full faced helmet safety debate.
+There are many different types of motorcycle helmet to choose from and I’m not going to get into the open faced helmet v full faced helmet safety debate.
 Triumph went to great lengths to make the Bobber look like it stepped out of the 1940’s and I’m not going to ruin their efforts by wearing a MotoGP developed, Rossi inspired full faced helmet.

 I scored each helmet on 3 points:

 - Value for money – Did it look and feel as if it should cost more than it did?